 The requirements of the qualification will mean learners develop the transferable and higher-order skills that are highly regarded by both higher education and employers.
 For example, practical and analytical skills, reading scientific text, problem solving and carrying out practical laboratory tasks and planning forensic investigations.

-****Applications for courses starting in September 2023 are now closed****
+****Applications for courses starting in September 2024 are now open!****

 The application window for full-time courses and joint apprenticeship applications starting in September 2024 opens on Monday 2nd October at 12pm.